 T H E S H O R T S T O R Y

 I am just another soul on the human journey, trying to enjoy it and figure it out with balance and grace.
-This is just a place to share some creative bits and other things.
+This is just a place to store and share some creative bits and other things.

 T H E L O N G E R S T O R Y

 I grew up in Woodstock, NY in the foothills of the Catskill Mountains, an area that remains dear to my heart.
 I moved to the Midwest in high school and graduated from The University of Kansas with a degree in political science and a double minor in psychology and fine art.

 From there I returned to New York to study occupational therapy at Columbia University.
 I think the main thing that attracted me to the profession was the integration of mental and physical health inherent in the profession was attractive to me.
 I also liked that there is a lot of creativity in the practice and many areas to specialize in.
 For someone having dificulty picking one thing, it felt like a profession that could grow with me.
 Getting that degree - and luckily a full scholarship - was one of the best things I have done for myself.

 During my second year at Columbia, my roommate had the full video set of Bill Moyer's Healing and the Mind, which cemented my interest in what is now, two decades later, a booming industry known as "wellness".
 My continuing education in health and wellness includes course intensives in massage at The Open Center, nutrition and cooking at The Natural Gourmet Institute and hatha yoga at Integral Yoga; I incorporated wellness principles into my therapy practice and also gravitated toward professional development in sensory processing disorders.